Janus2002/Space-Game/README.md

-# Pygame
+# Space-Game

-I am going to start creating a game in pgame.
+I am going to start creating a game in pygame.

+To play the game you need to install the pygame library.